linlincao22/binp29_popgenetics_assignment/README.md

 ---
-title: "Circos plot and R shiny to visualize Identity Breed Descent data for interested populations "
+title: "Circos plot and R shiny to visualize Identity By Descent data for interested populations "
 author: "linlin Cao"
 date: 2024.02.24 - 2024.02.26

 ---

 # 1. Purpose
-This project generated an user fridendly web application to draw a circos plot showing the identity breed descent data for selected populations people interested from a csv file they uploaded.
+This project generated an user fridendly web application to draw a circos plot showing the identity by descent data for selected populations people interested from a csv file they uploaded.

 # 2. Steps